lesliedoherty/visual_regression/user-manual.md

 # User Manual BackstopJS Node App

-This is the start of documentation on using the backstopjs node app for tableau.

 Please [see the readme for set up instructions](README.md).

 These docs specify workflow and technical "how it works".